danielabar/meblog/src/markdown/rails-query-perf.md

 * WIP: edit
 * Put query plan in collapsible sections and only highlight certain parts?
 See `src/markdown/activerecord-dependent-options.md`
 * aside: rails-erd gem was used to generate the diagram: https://github.com/voormedia/rails-erd
-* Define custom options for erd gem to generate STI and only include the models of interest for this post: https://voormedia.github.io/rails-erd/customise.html inheritance: true, only="User,Location,TripRequest,Trip,TripPosition", maybe also polymorphism: true
 * Nice to have: Only have 50_000 rows in trips/trip_requests, need ~1M to see effect of index?
 Need pure sql loading solution, will be too slow via db/seeds.rb (but tricky due to 1-1 relationship between trip_requests and trips tables)